Tag: worksheets

 Monster reading

-Today’s freebie are monster reading puzzles.
+Today’s freebie is monster reading puzzles.
 First, the children cut out the pictures.
 Then, they read the instructions and place the images in the correct place.
-This trains attention, visual and spatial perception and accurate reading.
-Cutting and glueing the pictures is good for fine motor skills.
-An alternative is to read the instructions to […]
+This trains attention, visual and spatial perception, and accurate reading.
+Cutting and gluing the pictures is good for fine motor skills.
+An alternative is to read the instructions to the children.
+This trains careful listening.

 Visual sequencing